Yousef-Sharafi/ECG-time-series-forecasting-using-MLP-and-SGD-algorithm-without-toolbox/README.md

 # Time-series-forecasting-using-MLP-and-SGD-algorithm
-Time series forecasting using MLP and SGD algorithm (Without toolbox)
+Time series forecasting using MLP and SGD algorithm